The Mirror Formula for Curved Mirrors: A full breakdown

 Deriving the Mirror Equation from First Principles

 The mirror equation is not a mysterious empirical rule; it follows directly from the geometry of similar triangles formed by the incident and reflected rays.
-Consider a concave spherical mirror of radius (R) and an object point (O) placed on the principal axis at a distance (d_o) from the pole (P) It's one of those things that adds up..
+Consider a concave spherical mirror of radius (R) and an object point (O) placed on the principal axis at a distance (d_o) from the pole (P) That alone is useful..

 The two pairs of similar triangles—(\triangle OPC) and (\triangle IPC)—give the relationships